Sharanya07km/RAG-Smart-DocBotX/README.md

 Overview
 Smart DocBotX is a Retrieval-Augmented Generation (RAG) application designed to streamline the process of extracting insights from unstructured documents like PDFs and Word files.
 With a conversational AI interface, users can upload documents, ask natural language questions, and receive context-aware answers.
 This tool is ideal for legal, academic, and business workflows, saving time and improving decision-making by providing accurate responses with source references.

-Here’s a comprehensive README.md for your RAG (Retrieval-Augmented Generation) application, Smart DocBotX.
-This file includes sections that describe your application, its functionality, and how to use it:

-Smart DocBotX 🤖📚
-Overview
-Smart DocBotX is a Retrieval-Augmented Generation (RAG) application designed to streamline the process of extracting insights from unstructured documents like PDFs and Word files.
-With a conversational AI interface, users can upload documents, ask natural language questions, and receive context-aware answers.
-This tool is ideal for legal, academic, and business workflows, saving time and improving decision-making by providing accurate responses with source references.

 Features
 Document Upload & Processing: Accepts PDFs and Word documents to extract textual data.
 Contextual Question Answering: Allows users to ask questions and retrieve precise, relevant answers.
 Source Referencing: Provides the original document source for every answer.
 Multi-Document Analysis: Processes multiple files simultaneously for cross-referencing.
 Downloadable Responses: Users can download chat interactions for future use.

 Installation
 Prerequisites
 Ensure the following dependencies are installed on your system:
 Python 3.8+
 Streamlit
 PyPDF2